kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 3. Check that `daemonset_controller_node_shutdown_suppression_total{transition="enter"}`
    incremented when the shutdown began; if it did not, the DaemonSet controller is not observing the conditions (informer lag or gate off).
+4. For a critical DaemonSet whose Pods are rejected with `NodeShutdown` late in the shutdown, confirm `GracefulNodeShutdownCriticalPhase` appeared when the critical tier began; if it did not, the kubelet published the first two conditions but not the third — check the kubelet's shutdown-manager logs for the tier transition.
-4. If conditions are stale `True` on a node that is not shutting down, delete them, and check whether the kubelet restarted (it should have cleared them at startup) or whether the Node Lifecycle Controller has processed the node.
+5. If conditions are stale `True` on a node that is not shutting down, delete them, and check whether the kubelet restarted (it should have cleared them at startup) or whether the Node Lifecycle Controller has processed the node.

 **Break-glass.** Two properties bound the worst case.
 The reader *is* the DaemonSet controller, so if the API server is unreachable the controller neither suppresses nor creates — exactly as today, with or without this feature — and recovery is the cluster's existing bootstrap path; static Pods are never gated by the conditions.
-And the kubelet's rejection of new Pods applies only to a node actually shutting down ([KEP-2000] behavior, unchanged here); on a healthy node carrying stuck conditions the kubelet admits normally and the DaemonSet controller is the only thing holding Pods back.
+And the kubelet's rejection of new Pods applies only to a node actually shutting down ([KEP-2000] behavior, narrowed by tier here but still confined to a real shutdown); on a healthy node carrying stuck conditions the kubelet admits normally and the DaemonSet controller is the only thing holding Pods back.
 Suppression affects creation only: a crash-looping Pod is restarted by the kubelet and is untouched.
 To release a stuck node, in order of least knowledge required:

-- **Restart the kubelet on the node.** Its startup clear removes the conditions and the DaemonSet controller recreates on the next sync.
-Node-local;
+- **Restart the kubelet on the node.** Its startup clear sets the conditions to `False` and the DaemonSet controller recreates on the next sync.
-  no API knowledge needed.
+  Node-local; no API knowledge needed.
 - **Clear the conditions on the node's status subresource** (NodeRestriction permits this for administrators):
-  `kubectl patch node <n> --subresource=status --type=strategic -p '{"status":{"conditions":[{"type":"GracefulNodeShutdownInProgress","status":"False","reason":"AdminRequested"},{"type":"DrainInProgress","status":"False","reason":"AdminRequested"}]}}'`.
+  `kubectl patch node <n> --subresource=status --type=strategic -p '{"status":{"conditions":[{"type":"GracefulNodeShutdownInProgress","status":"False","reason":"AdminRequested"},{"type":"DrainInProgress","status":"False","reason":"AdminRequested"},{"type":"GracefulNodeShutdownCriticalPhase","status":"False","reason":"AdminRequested"}]}}'`.
   The reader keys on `True`, so `False` releases the node on the next sync.
 - **Cluster-wide:** disable `DaemonSetGracefulNodeShutdown` on kube-controller-manager.
 Suppression stops on the next sync of every